balapriyac/DTC-MLOps-Zoomcamp/week1/README.md

 ## 🎯 Steps in a Machine Learning Project
 The various stages in a machine learning project can be broadly captured in the following three steps:
-1. **Design**: In the `design` step, you are considering the problem at hand—to decide whether or not you'll need a machine learning algorithm to achieve objective
+1. **Design**: In the `design` step, you are considering the problem at hand—to decide whether or not you'll need a machine learning algorithm to achieve the objective.
 2. **Train**: Once you decide on using a machine learning algorithm, you `train` the model and optimize its performance on the validation dataset.
 3. **Operate**: The `operate` state captures the performance of the model after it's deployed.
 Some of the questions that you'll answer throughout the course, include:
   - If the performance of the model degrades, can you retrain the model in a cost-effective manner?